ospocommunity/website/content/guide.md

 4. The video frame rate is not less than 30fps (right click on the mouse and check “Details” in “Properties”) and the picture must not be jagged or faint.

 # Step 6: Video delivery
-Once the self-test properties are met, please upload the video to a web drive and deliver the recorded file to Track Chair by sharing the link.
+Once the self-test properties are met, please upload the video to a web drive and update the download link to the system of Bagevent, we will inform you the link of Bagevent by email in advance.

-Track Chair will provide you with feedback on any problems with the slides and video, so please correct them if necessary.
+Track Chair will provide you with feedback on any problems with the video, so please correct them if necessary.